| Title: | Tests in Linear Mixed Effects Models |

 an ANOVA-like table with single term deletions of random-effects

-inheriting from class anova
+inheriting from class anova and data.frame with the columns:

 npar |